pingcap/tidb/docs/design/2020-10-12-GBK-GB18030-character-set.md

    **Con**:

-   Need to handle some coner cases to be compatable with MySQL.
+   Need to handle some corner cases to be compatible with MySQL.

 2. MySQL stores the column's character set encoded data.
 Unlike MySQL, TiDB stores UTF-8 encoded data.